spandana-cirimoni/spandana-cirimoni/README.md

 <br/>
-🧑‍💻 Hi, I'm Spandana, a Full Stack Software Engineer with a Master's degree in Computer Science from Purdue University.
+🧑‍💻 Hi, I'm Spandana, a Full Stack Developer at Mass Persona with a Master's degree in Computer Science from Purdue University Indianapolis.
 I specialize in building scalable applications and love transforming complex challenges into elegant solutions.

 Driven by a detail-oriented mindset, I thrive on crafting simple yet impactful solutions that enhance application performance, maintainability, and user experience.

-Not your traditional coder—who needs coffee? :coffee: I’m fueled by pure enthusiasm and a passion for problem-solving! :brain: :sparkles:
+Not your traditional coder—who needs coffee? :coffee: I’m fueled by pure enthusiasm and a passion for problem-solving! :bulb: :sparkles:

 <br/>